A Focus on Foundation Planting

 After fulfilling those requirements, you’ll want to consider two main factors.

-As a quick note, if a plant has an invasive root system, that does not necessarily mean that the species itself is invasive to that area.
-For example, Acer saccharinum, or silver maple, is native to the eastern part of the US, meaning it is not an invasive species there.
-Still, this plant does have an “invasive” root system, meaning it spreads aggressively regardless of where it grows.
+For example, Acer saccharinum, commonly known as silver maple, is native to the eastern part of the US, meaning it is not an invasive species there.
+Still, this plant does have an “invasive” root system, meaning the roots usually spread aggressively, whether or not they grow in a location where the species itself is invasive.

-Spacing Guidelines for Foundation Plantings
+Use Proper Spacing for Foundation Plantings

 Another essential element of foundation planting is spacing.
 This is where the mature size of a plant is important.
 Again, it’s easy to find the mature size of a plant online, and, in many cases, when you purchase a plant, it will come with a tag that indicates how large it will grow.